News & Reviews News Wire CSX to detour traffic over Norfolk Southern during Howard Street Tunnel project in Baltimore (updated)

 CSX had previously planned on operating through the 1.7-mile tunnel during short work windows, a complex process that would have required construction crews to remove tracks while working and then install panel tracks to allow trains to pass.

-The trackage rights deal is expected to shave months off the construction schedule.
-The most recently published schedule, which included operating rail traffic during construction, called for completion of the project in the spring of 2027.
-CSX officials were not able to immediately provide an updated schedule today.
+The trackage rights deal will shave more than a year off the previous construction schedule.
+The most recently published schedule, which included operating rail traffic during construction, called for construction to begin this fall with completion of the project in the spring of 2027.

 When complete, the $556 million project — along with 21 other clearance projects between Baltimore and Philadelphia — will enable CSX to handle double-stack traffic on its I-95 Corridor.